 Display the source language of this source file.
-Refer to See Chapter 10 [Examining the Symbol Table], page 93, to identify the other information listed here set extension-language .ext language info extensions
+Refer to See Chapter 10 [Examining the Symbol Table], page 93, to identify the other information listed here.

 In unusual circumstances, you may have source files with extensions not in the standard list.
 You can then set the extension associated with a language explicitly: